UniCMs: A Unified Consistency Model For Efficient Multimodal Generation and Understanding: Training Details and Results of 256 resolution

+For 256 resolution, we separate the training process into two stages.
+In the first stage, we get image trajectories with a CFG scale of 10 and $K=16$.
+We split each trajectory into 4 segments to train the consistency model, denoted as UniCMs$^*$.
+In the second stage, we collect image trajectories using UniCMs$^*$.
+We sample image trajectories with a CFG scale of 1.5, $K=8$, and the number of segments as 2.
+The text trajectories are collected similarly.
+We employ Jacobi decoding to iteratively produce 16 tokens in each round to finally form lengthy text, which proves to yield good acceleration performance while preserving the generative modeling capabilities~\cite{kou2024cllms}.
+In terms of loss coefficients, we set $\alpha=10$ according to the relative values of the losses, set $\beta=20$ and $\gamma=100$ according to the ablation study in Table~\ref{tab:ablation_regularization}, and set $\delta=2$ following ~\cite{xie2024show}.
+We use an AdamW optimizer and 8 RTX 4090 GPUs to train each stage for 18 hours, with a constant learning rate of $10^{-5}$.

-Table ~\ref{tab:old_merged_method_comparison} and Table ~\ref{tab:old_speed_comparison} show the performance of Show-o Turbo on T2I and MMU tasks at 256-resolution respectively.
-It can be observed that Show-o Turbo can also achieve the effect of 8 steps of the original model in 4-step sampling without CFG in 256-resolution image generation, and also achieves about 1.5 times acceleration in 256-resolution image understanding.
+Table ~\ref{tab:old_merged_method_comparison} and Table ~\ref{tab:old_speed_comparison} show the performance of UniCMs on T2I and MMU tasks at 256-resolution respectively.
+It can be observed that UniCMs can also achieve the effect of 8 steps of the original model in 4-step sampling without CFG in 256-resolution image generation, and also achieves about 1.5 times acceleration in 256-resolution image understanding.